GTA San Andreas on PS2, PS3, PS4, PS5 & Xbox

 Overview

-Players dive headfirst into the colourful chaos of Los Santos, with CJ behind the wheel of the story.
+Players dive headfirst into the colourful chaos of Los Santos in GTA San Andreas, with CJ behind the wheel of the story.
 With over 101 missions spread across three major cities, it’s like riding a rollercoaster through action and adventure.

 Driving feels smooth, like cruising on a freshly paved highway, while the shooting parts might feel like aiming with a slightly shaky hand.Overall, GTA San Andreas delivers an open-world thrill ride that rewrites the rulebook for sandbox games.